thinkzone.wlonk.com

 Map Usage Limits

-Google Maps API has usage limits.
-The limits (as of 2018) are: if all users of this site generate more than about 1000 Google maps per day worldwide, this website will not generate any more maps that day for anybody.
+This website uses Google Maps API, which has free usage limits.
+The free usage limits (as of 2018) are: if all users of this site generate more than about 1000 Google maps per day worldwide, this website will not generate any more maps that day for anybody.
 If that happens, all users will need to wait until the next day.
-If the maps are not working, you can still download a KML file and view it using an app like Google Earth.
+If the maps are not working on this website, you can still download a KML file and view it using another map application.
 There are no limits to the number of KML files that may be generated and downloaded.
 You are welcome to generate all the maps you need, but please avoid generating hundreds of maps if you don't need to.

 Change Notice (June 2018): Google Maps reduced free usage limits.